 Putrescible Waste Inert Waste

 \$ per tonne (a) \$ per tonne(b)

-GE 00 60.00
+70.00 70.00

-From 1 July 2017(c)
+From 1 July 2018

 The landfill levy does not apply to waste that is collected and stored at a licensed landfill for recycling.

 (a) Putrescible waste includes household food waste, green waste and certain commercial and industrial wastes that easily decompose.